FAQ'S

 What is a full-day session like?

-How do I prepare for my full-day session?
+How do I prepare for my session?

-AFTERCARE
+AFTERCARE DIRECTIONS

-Wash with a non-scented anti bacterial hand soap (Dial rain water recommended)
+Wash with a non-scented anti bacterial hand soap (Dial rain water recommended).

-Shower and wash the tattoo with a washed hand to cleanse the fresh wound.
-Don't scrape or rub roughly.
-Just enough to cleanse.
-Avoid baths or prolonged swimming for the first 3 weeks minimum.
 Don't use a bath towel to dry the tattoo, pat dry with a clean paper towel.
 When you get out of the shower, allow the tattoo to air dry after you pat it dry.
-Give it about 15-20 minutes of air drying before applying the aftercare balm.
+Give it about 15-20 minutes of drying before applying your choice of aftercare balm or non-scented white lotion.

 Apply a thin layer of tattoo aftercare balm (Tattoo Goo, Hustle Butter, Mad Rabbit, etc.).
 Don't apply too much and create a moist area, just rub it in until it has a thin layer.
 Too much gunked up can make healing take even longer.
 It's better to be on the light side than the heavy side.
 It needs to breath to heal!
 Let your skin breath and it will heal like a normal wound.
 The more air it gets, the more natural it will be for your fresh ink.

-After a few days to a week, switch to a non-scented white lotion (Lubriderm recommended or any tattoo brand lotion)
+After a few days to a week, switch to a non-scented white lotion (Lubriderm recommended or any tattoo brand lotion).

 Use the lotion to heal the tattoo for the next month.
 Apply the lotion in the same fashion as the balm.
 Reapply lotion when it dries out and starts to peel, most people apply lotion to a fresh tattoo about 3-4 times max per day.